 Before she had her medical crisis, my mother had demanded that we go on a Christmas/New Year’s cruise to Australia and New Zealand (I am an only child).
 While on board the ship in Alaska, it seemed like she was whispering in my ear to book the holiday trip for my two sons and me.
 Holland America kept saying that there was availability, but the pricing was not correct.
 They had to give the cruise to us at the price listed on their computer, which was three for the price of one passenger!
 The day this happened turned out to be the very day my mother passed away.
 That was her parting gift to us.
 My travel agent later said that this nominal cost was unbelievable.

-What a special adventure this turned out to be and a more pleasant way of spending our first Christmas without her company.
+What a special dream vacation this turned out to be and a more pleasant way of spending our first Christmas without her company.
 We flew into Auckland, NZ, checked into our ship, and threw our luggage into our cabin.
 Several people told us before we left, that a magical island caught in the fifties, was a short ferry ride from Auckland.
 Indeed Waiheke was a fantasy of laid back people in a breath taking environment.
 The coffee shop, beach, and plethora of flowers just banished any blues.
 This was our second Christmas since my divorce and we decided to start new rituals.

 Distraction is a way to divert energy from worrying about troubles, into having positive experiences.
 There were plenty of diversions, such as going to a wildlife center, a farm to watch sheep shearing, and learning about Maori culture and that was just the first port of call.
 New Zealand has warm people, stunning fiords, and Napier which is an Art Deco city.
 We went from a horrible marriage, my mother’s death, to laughing and viewing life as more light-hearted.